20+ Top HR Thought Leaders to Follow

 • Creating a company culture employees love

-You can also watch her “I Hate It Here” podcast on Spotify, Apple Music, and YouTube.
+You can also watch her“I Hate It Here” podcast on Spotify, Apple Music, and YouTube.
+It’s become a go-to source for HR pros who want to feel seen and supported.

 2. Heather Doshay